Kelsey Grammer: Politics

 Grammer has been a longtime supporter of the Republican Party, and he endorsed the Tea Party movement on economic issues such as small government and lower taxes; City A.M. described him as "one of Hollywood's best-known Republicans, a rare spark of red in a blue sea of Democrats".

 A New York magazine profile published in 2010 described Grammer as "pro-choice".
 In 2015, however, his wife posted an Instagram photo of Grammer wearing a T-shirt from the anti-abortion group Abort73.

-Grammer has expressed disbelief on the scientific consensus on climate change, comparing the California wildfires to alleged global cooling from his youth and criticized the 2011 and 2018 climate meetings.
+Grammer has expressed disbelief in the scientific consensus on climate change, comparing the California wildfires to alleged global cooling from his youth and criticized the 2011 and 2018 climate meetings.
 Additionally, he stated in a 2016 interview with The Guardian that the person he admired most was Vladimir Putin "because he is so comfortably who he is".
 In 2019, he issued a statement in support of Brexit.

 Grammer has criticized Washington politicians, stating: "I don't think Washington did us any favors for the last 50, 60 years, I think they've all been sort of the same party, the same bunch of clowns".
 He has expressed an interest in some day running for the United States Congress, Mayor of New York City, and the presidency.
 In an interview with radio talk show host Frank Morano in August 2021, he indicated that he was no longer interested in running for office.
 Grammer was a guest at President George W. Bush's first inauguration.
 Grammer endorsed Rudy Giuliani in the 2008 presidential primary and later campaigned for John McCain in the general election.
 Grammer also promoted RightNetwork, a conservative start-up American television network.
 He endorsed Michele Bachmann for the Republican nomination for president in 2012.
 Grammer later endorsed Mitt Romney after he had won the Republican nomination.
 He initially supported Ben Carson's candidacy for the Republican presidential nomination in 2016, although later stating he would gladly vote for Republican candidate Donald Trump in the upcoming election.

-In a December 2023 interview with BBC's Today to promote the new series of Frasier, Grammer confirmed he still supports Trump.
+In a December 2023 interview with BBC's Today to promote the new series of Frasier, Grammer confirmed that he still supported Trump.
 Grammer expressed support for Trump again in a May 2025 interview with The Times.
+At the 2025 Kennedy Center Honors, Grammer called Trump "One of the greatest presidents we've ever had.
+Maybe the greatest".